phax/ph-ebinterface/README.md

   * Visualize ebInterface documents as HTML documents

 #News and noteworthy
+  * Version 5.1.1 - 2016-12-14
+    * Fixed case sensitivity error in a filename
   * Version 5.1.0 - 2016-12-13
     * Added support for ebInterface 4.3
   * Version 5.0.1 - 2016-07-15